parsonsmatt/parsonsmatt.github.io/_posts/2017-07-27-inverted_mocking.markdown

     runRedis (writeKey (userRedisKey user) result)
 ```

+We've now extracted all of the "input effects."
-Ah, can we decompose this further?
+Can we decompose this further?
 We can!
 Let's inspect our output effect: